630-462-9500

 If the child was not in daycare during the marriage, the allocation of parental responsibilities will first determine whether the child will be put in daycare at all.
 The allocation of parental responsibilities dictates whether one or both parents share in making major decisions for the child.
 Major decisions usually relate to education, health, and religious issues.
 Extracurricular activities may also be included in major decisions.

 While daycare is generally considered an educational decision, it could also be considered a religious decision if the daycare facility is associated with a church, synagogue, temple, or mosque.
 If you and your ex make these decisions jointly and cannot agree on whether the child should attend daycare or which daycare he or she should attend, you may have no choice but to return to court and let a judge make the decision.
-An Illinois family court judge will usually choose the least expensive yet adequate daycare facility that is physically near to the primary residential parent.
+An Illinois family court judge will usually choose the least expensive yet adequate daycare facility that is physically near the primary residential parent.

-Illinois 750 ILCS 5/505 (a)(3.7)(C) states that the amount for childcare to be added to child support is an amount that is adequate to "obtain reasonable and necessary childcare."
-If the parents have a close relative who is willing to care for the child for less than a childcare facility would charge, the court may order that option.
-When daycare turns into preschool, the specific educational advantages of each preschool become a factor.
-Whether childcare will be added to child support is a question best answered by your family law attorney, who will understand this determination's many aspects.
+Illinois law states that the amount for childcare to be added to child support is an amount that is adequate to "obtain reasonable and necessary childcare" (750 ILCS 5/505).
+If the parents have a close relative who is willing to care for the child for less than what a childcare facility would charge, the court may order that option.

 Contact a DuPage County, IL Child Custody Lawyer